mlugg/gapxos/README.md

 available: specifically, the stack, and the kernel code itself.
-Firstly, this function recreates the GDT; it is essentially identical to the one created by the loader, but must be recreated as the existing one could be overwritten later.  first job of the kernel is to parse the Multiboot structure and get any useful information from it.
+Firstly, this function recreates the GDT; it is essentially identical to the one created by the loader, but must be recreated as the existing one could be overwritten later.
+The next job of the kernel is to parse the Multiboot structure and get any useful information from it.
 Every element of the structure is traversed, and 4 types of tags are actually read: the memory map, any present framebuffers, and the RSDP for either version of ACPI.
 In future, this will likely also read a second boot module to use as the initramfs.
 After reading the entire multiboot structure and e.g. validating ACPI checksums, the system begins to initialize the physical memory manager.
 The PMM is implemented very simply as a stack of free 4k memory pages, so the system first reads the memory map to identify how much memory will be needed to store the stack itself.
 Once this is calculated, it traverses the map again to find a range of memory which